Morris, G.W. Long pull away from HA

 Lakeside scored off a Darian Smith 6-yard touchdown run in the first quarter and 12-yard TD runs in the second quarter by both Slade Seaborn and Will Dixon.

-Early County 70, Berrien 20: Early County scored its most since 1975 during a 70-20 romp in Ashburn against Berrien.
+Early County 70, Berrien 20: Early County scored its most in 45 years during a 70-20 romp in Ashburn against Berrien.

+The 70 total was the most for the Bobcats since posting 77 in a shutout win over Terrell County in 1975.

 The teams combined for three touchdowns in the opening three minutes Berry scoring twice to go up 13-7.
 Ceasar returned a kickoff for a touchdown in between for ECHS.